 - Past utility bills: Although this isn’t a required disclosure, you can expect the buyer to ask about your utility costs in order to get an idea of what they may have to pay.

 - Professional appraisal: The buyer typically orders an appraisal after they’ve made an offer.
-However, you are free to get your own appraisal done to see if you’ve priced your home correctly, but, unlike a comparative market analysis, it will cost money.
+However, you are free to get your own appraisal to see if you’ve priced your home correctly.
+Unlike a comparative market analysis, an appraisal costs money.

-» LEARN MORE: How Much Does an Inspection Cost?
+» LEARN: How Much Does an Inspection Cost?

 |📋 FSBO document||❓What is it?|